luhao007/WoW-Addons/AddOns/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v1.1.5
+- Updated TOC for WoW patch 9.1.x.
+- Fixed an error when a holiday/event toast is displayed.

 v1.1.4
 - "Afterlife Express" (new): Added an option to display a reminder tooltip for riding carriages in Revendreth.